apache/pekko/docs/src/main/paradox/stream/stream-testkit.md

 ## TestKit

-Akka Stream offers integration with Actors out of the box.
-This support can be used for writing stream tests that use familiar @apidoc[testkit.TestProbe] from the `akka-testkit` API.
+Pekko Stream offers integration with Actors out of the box.
+This support can be used for writing stream tests that use familiar @apidoc[testkit.TestProbe] from the `pekko-testkit` API.

 One of the more straightforward tests would be to materialize stream to a
 @scala[@scaladoc[Future](scala.concurrent.Future)]@java[@javadoc[CompletionStage](java.util.concurrent.CompletionStage)] and then use @scala[@scaladoc[pipe](pekko.pattern.PipeToSupport#pipe[T](future:scala.concurrent.Future[T])(implicitexecutionContext:scala.concurrent.ExecutionContext):PipeToSupport.this.PipeableFuture[T])]@java[@scaladoc[Patterns.pipe](org.apache.pekko.pattern.Patterns$#pipe[T](future:java.util.concurrent.CompletionStage[T],context:scala.concurrent.ExecutionContext):org.apache.pekko.pattern.PipeableCompletionStage[T])] pattern to pipe the result of that future